-Welcome to SHED
+Welcome to Shed

 SHED is an indigenous Non-governmental organization dully registered with the National NGO bureau under registration number 3117.

-Mission
+Our Mission

 To promote Peaceful societies through Human rights, Access to justice and Development initiatives.